Solving Systems of Equations of Raising-to-Powers Type: Introduction

 \begin{conj}[Schanuel] Let $z_1,\dots,z_n \in \mathbb{C}^n$ be $\mathbb{Q}$-linearly independent complex numbers.
 Then \end{conj}

-Schanuel's conjecture predicts that algebraic varieties of low dimension defined over $\mathbb{Q}$ can't intersect the graph of the exponential function, unless they are forced to do so by the fact that $\exp$ is a group homomorphism.
-The exponential algebraic closedness conjecture can then be informally stated as ``all varieties which are allowed to intersect the graph of $\exp$ according to Schanuel's conjecture do intersect it."
-This is interpreted precisely through the technical conditions of ``freeness" and ``rotundity", which are expected to be sufficient for an algebraic subvariety of $\mathbb{C}^n \times (\mathbb{C}^\times)^n$ to intersect the graph of $\exp$.
+Schanuel's conjecture predicts that algebraic varieties of low dimension defined over $\mathbb{Q}$ do not intersect the graph of the exponential function, unless they are forced to do so by the fact that $\exp$ is a group homomorphism.
+In the 1970s, Ax \cite{Ax72, Ax72b} proved a function field version of this conjecture, establishing that the dimension of the irreducible analytic components of the intersections of complex algebraic varieties with the graph of the exponential are governed by $\mathbb{Q}$-linear relations on the domain and by multiplicative relations on the codomain.

+The exponential algebraic closedness conjecture can be seen as a dual to Ax's theorem: it predicts that all algebraic varieties which ``should'' intersect the graph of the exponential, based on the $\mathbb{Q}$-linear and multiplicative relations that they satisfy and on certain dimension considerations, do intersect the graph of $\exp$.
+This is interpreted rigorously through the technical conditions of ``freeness" and ``rotundity", which are expected to be sufficient for an algebraic subvariety of $\mathbb{C}^n \times (\mathbb{C}^\times)^n$ to intersect the graph of $\exp$.
 For example, the case $n=1$ states that if $p \in \mathbb{C}[X,Y]$ is a polynomial depending on both variables then there are infinitely many points $z \in \mathbb{C}$ such that $p(z, e^z)=0$; as discussed in \cite{Mar}, this can be proved by using standard techniques from complex analysis.

-The geometric interpretation of the exponential algebraic closedness conjecture has led to the formulation of other questions, in connection with other Schanuel-type statements.
-In fact, Schanuel's conjecture fits in a rather broad framework in transcendental number theory; we refer the interested reader to \cite{Ber}.
-In particular, similar statements have been considered for the exponential maps of semiabelian varieties (see \cite{BK18}) and the modular $j$-function (see \cite{AK}).
-These statements take similar forms, predicting sufficient conditions for some complex algebraic varieties to intersect the graph of the analytic function under consideration.
-Various special cases of these conjectures have been addressed: we recall \cite{Zil02}, \cite{Zil11}, \cite{MZ}, \cite{BM}, \cite{DFT}, \cite{K19} for the exponential function, \cite{K09} for semiabelian varieties, \cite{A}, \cite{EH}, \cite{AK}, \cite{AEK} for the modular $j$ invariant.
+Other cases of this conjecture have been addressed in several papers, see \cite{Zil02, Zil11, MZ, BM, DFT, K19}, each one imposing additional geometric restrictions on the varieties involved or considering modified versions of the problem.